Corruption in El Salvador: Presidential corruption

 On 6 September 2014, former President Francisco Flores Pérez (1999–2004) was arrested on corruption charges for allegedly misappropriating US$15 million during his presidency.
 In December 2015, he was charged with embezzlement and illicit enrichment and was ordered to stand trial, but he died in January 2016 before his trial started.
 In 2021, he was named in the Pandora Papers as having used companies in Panama and the British Virgin Islands to hide funds.

 On 10 February 2016, former President Mauricio Funes (2009–2014) was ordered by the Supreme Court to stand trial for alleged illegal enrichment after he was unable to verify the source of US$700,000 in his personal bank accounts.
 He was found guilty of illegal enrichment on 28 November 2017 and was ordered to pay US$420,000.
 Overall, Funes has been accused of embezzling US$351 million during his presidency.
 On 23 February 2023, a judge ordered Funes to stand trial for allegedly laundering US$8.4 million through a Guatemalan company.
 Funes remains in exile in Nicaragua after he was granted asylum in September 2016.

 In October 2016, Former President Antonio Saca (2004–2009) was arrested on corruption charges.
 On 12 September 2018, he was sentenced to ten years imprisonment after he pled guilty to embezzling and laundering US$300 million of public funds during his presidency.
 He was ordered to pay US$260 million.
 On 19 September 2019, he was sentenced to an additional two years imprisonment for attempting to bribe a court official with US$10,000 for information regarding the initial corruption case against him.
 On 5 January 2021, he was found guilty of illicit enrichment and was ordered to pay an additional US$4.4 million.

 In May 2021, the United States named five members of President Nayib Bukele's government as being corrupt.

 On 22 July 2021, the Attorney General Rodolfo Delgado ordered the arrest of former President Salvador Sánchez Cerén (2014–2019) as a part of a corruption probe.
 He was charged with embezzlement, money laundering, and illegal enrichment during his presidency.
 Sánchez Cerén remains in exile in Nicaragua.

 In October 2021, former President Alfredo Cristiani (1989–1994) was named in the Pandora Papers as having used companies in Panama and the British Virgin Islands to hide funds.
+In June 2023, Cristiani's properties were raided and seized by the office of the attorney general as a part of a "war against corruption".